 We have a significant amount of indebtedness.
-Our total consolidated indebtedness as of June 30, 2013 was \$1,458.9 million (excluding non-recourse debt of \$112.7 million and \$58.2 million of existing letters of credit, but including capital lease obligations of \$12.4 million), primarily consisting of \$595.0 million of secured indebtedness under the Amended and Restated Senior Credit Facility, \$252.4 million of the 7 3/4% senior notes, \$300.0 million of the 6.625% senior notes and \$300.0 million of 5 1/8% senior notes due 2023.
-Also as of June 30, 2013, we have the ability to borrow \$346.8 million under the revolver portion of the Amended and Restated Senior Credit Facility, after applying the limitations and restrictions in our debt covenants and subject to our satisfying the relevant borrowing conditions under the Amended and Restated Senior Credit Facility with respect to the incurrence of additional indebtedness.
+Our total consolidated indebtedness as of June 30, 2013, on an as adjusted basis after giving effect to the consummation of the tender offer and the redemption of the remaining 7 3/4% senior notes, the offering of the notes and the application of the net proceeds therefrom, was \$1,457.8 million (excluding non-recourse debt of \$111.5 million and \$58.2 million of existing letters of credit, but including capital lease obligations of \$12.4 million), primarily consisting of \$595.0 million of secured indebtedness under the senior credit facility, \$300.0 million of the 6.625% senior notes, \$300.0 million of 5 1/8% senior notes due 2023 and \$250.0 million of 5 7/8% senior notes due 2022.
+As of June 30, 2013, we had \$295.0 million in borrowings outstanding under the revolver portion of the senior credit facility.
+Also as of June 30, 2013, we had the ability to borrow an additional \$346.8 million under the revolver portion of the senior credit facility with respect to the incurrence of additional indebtedness.
+We also have the ability to borrow an additional \$350.0 million under the accordion feature of the senior credit facility subject to lender demand, prevailing market conditions and satisfying relevant borrowing conditions.